gatneil/demos/README.md

 # Chef + large scale set demo

-This demo shows Chef running on a large scale set.
+This demo shows a large scale set configured via a Chef Automate server running in Azure.
 The steps are below:

 ## Create your Chef Automate server